 Due to all of its fabulous sights, Verona has been on the UNESCO World Heritage List since 2000.
 Why not attend a concert in the Arena, admire the city from the Ponte Pietra or reenact the balcony scene from Romeo and Juliet?

 The Arena is the most popular sight in Verona.
 This Roman amphitheatre was completed during the 1st century BC, but is still in use!
-Not only is it used for opera performances, but also concerts.
+Not only is it used for opera performances, but also concerts from famous artists from Italy and far beyond.
 That’s because the Arena has fantastic acoustics.
 It has around 22,000 seats, making it the second largest amphitheatre in the world.
-If you visit Verona in the summer, make sure to visit the annual opera festival.
+If you plan your citytrip to Verona in the summer, make sure to visit the annual opera festival.

 “O Romeo, Romeo, wherefore art thou Romeo?”
 Shakespeare’s Juliet spoke these famous words from the balcony of her home.
 Although no one knows for certain whether Casa di Giulietta really was the home of the Capulet family, half a million tourists visit it each year.
 Are you a romantic?
 Make sure to put a love letter on one of the walls.
 It’s said that you’ll be lucky in love if you do...